zarvis-ai/community/docs/zarvis_yaml/example.rst

 Skaffold
 ========

-Use 'skaffold.yaml' in the project root with default profile.
+Use 'skaffold.yaml' in the project root with the default profile.

 .. code-block:: yaml